 Water resistance

-Water resistance indicates the ability of the watch case to prevent moisture and water from passing through.
-PRIM watches are divided into individual groups according to the degree of water resistance.
-The individual degrees, including their designation and permitted uses, can be found in the table.
+Water resistance refers to the ability of the watch case to resist moisture and water.
+PRIM watches are divided into groups according to the degree of water resistance.
+The individual levels, including their designations and permitted uses, can be found in the table.

 Abychom poskytli co nejlepší služby, používáme k ukládání a/nebo přístupu k informacím o zařízení, technologie jako jsou soubory cookies.
 Souhlas s těmito technologiemi nám umožní zpracovávat údaje, jako je chování při procházení nebo jedinečná ID na tomto webu.
 Nesouhlas nebo odvolání souhlasu může nepříznivě ovlivnit určité vlastnosti a funkce.